jamesgibbons92/RestSharpExample/README.md

 ### Test examples
 Using RestSharp NuGet package I installed on the project, I used the examples provided in the blog from - https://www.ontestautomation.com/restful-api-testing-in-csharp-with-restsharp/ I carried on and used the same structure throughout as it was easy to read and understand the test and steps taken within.

 For deserialisation tests you can use http://json2csharp.com/ to paste the json response and convert to Csharp for testing.
-You can also use this url to get schema https://www.liquid-technologies.com/online-json-to-schema-converter
+You can also use this url to get schema https://www.liquid-technologies.com/online-json-to-schema-converter or https://jsonschema.net/

 Example below -